Intimate Tuscany Photo Workshop & Village Tour

 Landscapes of the Crete Sienese…sheep on the hills and cypress-lined roads.

-Dinner by our chef at the farm.
+Dinner by our chef at the farmhouse.

-Day 4 | Pienza & Ghost-town day
+Day 4 | Pienza & Secret Hilltowns

 Visit Pienza, a 15th century Renaissance town with charming narrow streets and vistas from the edge of town.